- About Us

 Section 1.
 Number.

-The Corporation shall have twelve directors.
+The Corporation shall have no fewer than twelve and no more than fifteen directors.

 Section 2.
 Nomination, Election and Term.

-No fewer than one and no more than eight directors shall be elected annually, each of whom shall serve for a term of three years and until his or her respective successor is elected and shall qualify.
+No fewer than one and no more than ten directors shall be elected annually, each of whom shall serve for a term of three years and until his or her respective successor is elected and shall qualify.
 In the event that the President, the President-elect, or both the President and the President-elect is or are not a director or directors, said officer or officers shall serve as an additional director or directors ex officio.
 Directors may serve a maximum of two consecutive terms plus any such ex officio service in accordance with this Section 2 of Article III.
 If the President-elect or President is a director whose term would normally expire during his or her tenure as President-elect or President, said officer shall serve upon such expiration of his or her elected term as a director ex officio in accordance with this Section 2 of Article III.
 Each year the Board of Directors shall appoint a Nominating Committee consisting of at least two directors which shall prepare a slate of candidates for election to the Board.
 This slate also shall include one or more candidate or candidates to serve as President-elect/Vice-President as provided in Article IV, Section 1.
 No less than thirty days prior to each Annual Meeting of members, the Board of Directors shall mail to each member at his or her address appearing on the Corporation’s books, or shall email to the electronic address so appearing, a list of candidates recommended by it for election to the Board of Directors, together with the Notice of the Annual Meeting of members.
 Any three voting members may nominate one or more additional candidates by submitting such nomination or nominations in writing, and signed by each nominating member, to the Secretary of the Corporation postmarked at least seventy days prior to the Annual Meeting of members.
 At least thirty days prior to the Annual Meeting a ballot shall be made accessible on the Internet for secure access by all voting members, and instructions for electronic voting shall be emailed to each voting member at his or her electronic address appearing on the Corporation‘s books.
 After balloting has closed, each opening seat on the Board shall be assigned to one ballot candidate in descending order of the number of votes each candidate received; after this electoral process, that rank order shall have no bearing on directorial powers.
 In the event of a tie for the last such seat or seats, a quorum of the current Board of Directors, including all Officers, may determine freely the best means of assigning any tied seat or seats to one or more of the tied candidates.
 Results of the election shall be announced at the Annual Meeting.
 In the event of the failure for any reason to hold an Annual Meeting of members on its scheduled date, directors may be elected at any Special Meeting called for that purpose.

 Section 3.
 Quorum.

-Five directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+Six directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.

 Section 4.
 Meetings.